arresteddevops/podcast/scripts/episode-006-devops-mythbusters.md

 * Sascha Bates

-Outline/Questions
+Agenda
 -----------------

-Please submit your questions either via a PR or send them to us via Twitter @ArrestedDevOps.
+For this episode, we will list commonly held beliefs about DevOps, and our panelists will determine if they are true or myths.
+Please feel free to submit your ideas for this list either via a PR or send them to us via Twitter @ArrestedDevOps.

+* There is such a thing as a "DevOps Engineer"
+* DevOps only works for startups or web companies.
+* DevOps doesn't scale
+* I can't do DevOps without using configuration management tools like Chef, Puppet, etc
+* DevOps only works with Open Source tools
+* You can't do DevOps without being Agile

 Check-Outs